Welcome to today's edition of the Rush 24-7 podcast.

 It's unprecedented in recent times, especially for somebody who does not currently hold office.

-This comment on a hit and run thread provides a common example.
+This comment on a hit-and-run thread provides a common example.

-The irony was particularly palpable because the roundtable discussion about how evil Palin is was the lead-in to an interview with the author of a behind-the-scenes book on Palin that promised to promises to expose her as the evil, manipulative monster that she really is, and was immediately preceded by a blurb that the creepy reporter who moved in next door to her had moved out.
+The irony was particularly palpable because the roundtable discussion about how evil Palin is was the lead-in to an interview with the author of a behind-the-scenes book on Palin that promises to expose her as the evil, manipulative monster that she really is, and was immediately preceded by a blurb that the creepy reporter who moved in next door to her had moved out.

 Moreover, if she truly were an extremist, she wouldn't be a threat because she would have no base, but she does, no electoral base.

-No, the best explanation for the left's bizarre palin obsession is status anxiety.
+No, the best explanation for the left's bizarre Palin obsession is status anxiety.

 Status anxiety occurs when a person believes that their position in a real or imagined social hierarchy is threatened.